Visiting Scholars

 Open House | Plato and the Tyrant, with Professor James Romm

-We are pleased to welcome Professor James Romm, The James Ottaway Jr. Professor of Classics, Bard College, to join members of the Kosmos Society for an Open House discussion on Plato and the Tyrant: The Tale of the Platonic Letters.
+We were pleased to welcome Professor James Romm, The James Ottaway Jr. Professor of Classics, Bard College, when he joined members of the Kosmos Society for the Open House discussion (below) on Plato and the Tyrant: The Tale of the Platonic Letters.
 Plato made three trips outside Athens during his life, all of them to the Greek city of Syracuse (in Sicily).
-His relations with two powerful tyrants there, a father and… Read more
+His relations with two powerful tyrants there, a… Read more

 Open House | How to Talk About Love, with Professor Armand D’Angour